-Lead poses the greatest concern because it is the most common contaminant and is most likely to exceed health based guidance values in the United States (McBride et al., 2014).
+Lead poses the greatest concern because it is the most common contaminant and is most likely to exceed health based guidance values (McBride et al., 2014).
 Lead does not degrade and can remain in the soil for thousands of years.
 Lead accumulates on the top 1-2 inches of the soil as it binds tightly to soil particles and organic matter.
 In addition to lead, cadmium and mercury are the most likely to pose the greatest health risk to humans.
 Elevated levels of copper, nickel, and zinc can cause plant toxicity, while cadmium and arsenic can be of concern to human health.

-The Malumfashi project location isconsidered high density population communities.
-People, particularly children will likely to go to or wander into the construction zones thus increasing exposures to the health hazards associated with dusts and emissions from equipment and vehicles.
+The project location of Tudun Wada/Mabera is considered high density population community.
+People, particularly children are likely to go to or wander into the construction zones thus increasing exposures to the health hazards associated with dusts and emissions from equipment and vehicles.